Examples

 Workflow 2

-Use this when you do not want to hard-code one calibration rule in advance.
-The package can compare a short list of candidate methods and pick a good one data-adaptively.
+For analyses where one calibration rule should not be fixed in advance.
+The package compares a short list of candidate methods and selects among them data-adaptively.

 Python